wildpig-glitch/get-org-info/README.md

 The app supports the following Rovo agent conversation starters:

-- "get the organizational tree for a user"
+ - get the organizational tree for a user
-- "what is the org structure for a user"
-- "show me the org tree for a user"
-- "get position details for a user"
-- "what is the job title for a user"
-- "show me position information for a user"
-- "show me all the details for a user"
+ - show me all the details for a user
-- "find collaborators for a user"
+ - find collaborators for a user
-- "get my peers and managers and direct reports"

 ## Architecture